Olawaledaniel56/Bank_Loan_Analysis/README.md

-BANK LOAN ANALYSIS
-Overview - This project focuses on analyzing bank loan data to uncover insights related to loan performance, customer behavior, and risk patterns.
-The analysis was conducted using Power BI, covering the complete data analytics workflow from raw data ingestion to dashboard development and presentation of insights.
-The goal of this project is to demonstrate practical skills in data cleaning, exploratory data analysis (EDA), data visualization, and business reporting.

-DATASET - Source: CSV dataset from Kaggle.
-Rows: 38,576.
-Columns: 24.
-Description: The dataset contains customer demographics, loan details, and repayment information used to evaluate loan trends, defaults, and overall portfolio performance.

-TOOLS & TECHNIQUES
-Power BI – Data modeling, EDA, and dashboard development Power Query – Data cleaning and transformation
-Gamma – Creating a professional presentation (PPT)
-CSV File – Raw data source

-PROJECT STEPS
-Data Loading Imported the CSV dataset into Power BI.
-Data Cleaning & Transformation Handled missing and inconsistent values.
-Corrected data types and standardized fields using Power Query.
-Ensured overall data quality and reliability.
-Exploratory Data Analysis (EDA) - Analyzed distributions, trends, and relationships between variables.
-Identified some key metrics such as total loan applications, total loan payments, total loan amount, interest rate, dti, employment length, address state, status, grade and purpose.
-Data Modelling - Created calculated measures and KPIs for analysis.

-DASHBOARD DEVELOPMENT - Built an interactive Power BI dashboard with filters and slicers.
-Visualized loan performance, risk metrics, and customer insights.

-REPORTING & PRESENTATION –
-Created a detailed analytical report.
-Developed a presentation using Gamma to communicate insights clearly.

-DASHBOARD - The Power BI dashboard includes: Key performance indicators (KPIs), Loan status analysis, Trends and comparisons across loan categories The dashboard is fully interactive, enabling users to drill down into specific insights.

-RESULTS & INSIGHTS
-Identified patterns in loan defaults and repayments.
-Highlighted high-risk customer segments.
-Provided actionable insights to support better lending decisions.
-Delivered clear visual storytelling for both technical and non-technical stakeholders.
+# 📊 Bank Loan Data Analytics Project

+## Overview

+This project focuses on analyzing bank loan data to uncover insights related to loan performance, customer behavior, and risk patterns.
+The analysis was conducted using **Power BI**, covering the complete data analytics workflow—from raw data ingestion to dashboard development and presentation of insights.

+The goal of this project is to demonstrate practical skills in **data cleaning, exploratory data analysis (EDA), data visualization, and business reporting**.

+---

+## Dataset

+* **Source:** CSV dataset from Kaggle
+* **Rows:** 38,576
+* **Columns:** 24
+* **Description:**
+  The dataset contains customer demographics, loan details, and repayment information used to evaluate loan trends, defaults, and overall portfolio performance.

+---

+## Tools & Technologies

+* **Power BI** – Data modeling, EDA, and dashboard development
+* **Power Query** – Data cleaning and transformation
+* **Gamma** – Creating a professional presentation (PPT)
+* **CSV File** – Raw data source

+---

+## Project Steps

+1. **Data Loading**

+   * Imported the CSV dataset into Power BI.

+2. **Exploratory Data Analysis (EDA)**

+   * Analyzed distributions, trends, and relationships between variables.
+   * Identified some key metrics such as loan amounts, total payments, issue date, employment length, address state, status, grade, interest rate, dti, term and purpose.

+3. **Data Cleaning & Transformation**

+   * Handled missing and inconsistent values.
+   * Corrected data types and standardized fields using **Power Query**.
+   * Ensured overall data quality and reliability.

+4. **Data Modeling**

+   * Created calculated measures and KPIs for analysis.

+5. **Dashboard Development**

+   * Built an interactive Power BI dashboard with filters and slicers.
+   * Visualized loan performance, risk metrics, and customer insights.

+6. **Reporting & Presentation**

+   * Created a detailed analytical report.
+   * Developed a presentation using **Gamma** to communicate insights clearly.

+---

+## Dashboard

+The Power BI dashboard includes:

+* Key performance indicators (KPIs)
+* Loan status analysis
+* Customer segmentation
+* Trends and comparisons across loan categories

+The dashboard is fully interactive, enabling users to drill down into specific insights.

+---

+## Results & Insights

+* Identified patterns in loan defaults and repayments.
+* Highlighted high-risk customer segments.
+* Provided actionable insights to support better lending decisions.
+* Delivered clear visual storytelling for both technical and non-technical stakeholders.

+---

+* Add **KPIs examples** to make it stronger for recruiters
+* Write a **project description** for your resume or LinkedIn 🚀